State's coronavirus cases surge by 4,471, deaths rise by 77

 Nation

-New York has the most deaths in the nation at 33,404, with Johns Hopkins reporting 8 more after a high of 799 in April.
+New York has the most deaths in the nation at 33,418, with Johns Hopkins reporting no change after a high of 799 in April.
 Hopkins lists confirmed and probable deaths, with the latter not a positive case.

-Also, No. 11 Arizona reported 6 deaths, as well as an additional 976 cases.
-Tennessee added a state-record 65 deaths and is 21st overall.
-No. 25 Washington, the original epicenter in the United States, reported 8.
+Also, No. 11 Arizona reported 4 deaths, as well as an additional 890 cases.
+Washington, the original epicenter in the United States, reported none,

 Worldwide

-No. 9 Peru announced 49 deaths and No. 10 Iran reported a record 335 deaths.
+No. 9 Peru announced 62 deaths and No. 10 Iran matched its record of 335 deaths set Friday.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 7 deaths and is at 5,933.
-Neighboring Norway reported no deaths for the second day in a row to remain 279, as well as 173 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no deaths Saturday and is at 5,933.
+Neighboring Norway reported no deaths for the third day in a row to remain 279, as well as 138 more cases.

 Scripps Only Content 2020